svkucheryavski/pcv/README.md

 All four functions return PV-set generated with a given parameters, which has the same size as the calibration set.
 In case of regression PV-set is generated only for predictors (X), the response values for PV-set are the same as for the calibration set.

 The last two functions return the PV-set with additional attribute, `"D"` which is matrix containing scaling factors ($c_k/c$), for each segment and each component.
 See all details in the paper [3].
-The matrix can be visualized as a heatmap, similar to shown in the paper, using method `plotD()` which is also a part of the package.
+The matrix can be visualized as a heatmap, similar to the ones shown in the paper, using method `plotD()` which is also a part of the package.

 Below are examples of the functions syntax with all parameters: